ibosimxx/hugo-universal-theme/content/blog/hugo-is-for-lovers.md

     > Press ctrl+c to stop

-Abra su [favorite editor](http://vim.spf13.com) y cambie una de las fuentes content pages.
+Abra su [editor preferido](http://vim.spf13.com) y cambie una de las fuentes content pages.
 How about changing this very file to *fix the typo*.
 How about changing this very file to *fix the typo*.

 Content files are found in `docs/content/`.
 Unless otherwise specified, files